 If you’re like us, sometimes you find yourself stumped, trying to find the right gift for the upcoming medical school graduate or the new doctor in your life.
 We go through the year, seeing great present ideas here and there, but we never seem to write down or remember what those great gift ideas were!
 Well, we’ve got you covered.
-We’ve assembled a list of 16 great graduation gifts for doctors, priced lowest to highest.
+We’ve assembled a list of 16 great graduation gift ideas for doctors, priced lowest to highest.

 Before we dive in, if you’re acquainted with a physician’s spouse or partner, let them know you want to help make their medical journey a little easier.
 Just send them this link so they can learn more about us or provide us with their contact details and we’ll send a personalized invitation on your behalf, complete with everything they need to join The MedCommons Circle—a web-app fostering community and understanding among physician spouses and partners.